run-x/opta-docs/content/en/docs/_index.md

 Table of Contents
 {{% /pageinfo %}}

-Here you can find all the documentations for the Runx CLI product, runxc.
+Here you can find all the documentations for the Opta CLI.